FreeCAD/FreeCAD-documentation/wiki/Macro_FCInfo.md

 ~~inlay right in the interface of FreeCAD~~ done

 ## Version

+-   ver 1.26 06/02/2022 add info on Mesh and Points objects, decode colours, duplicate object or subObject, memorize the latest path and other preferences options

 -   ver 1.25e 18/12/2021 add info detailed to BSpline (ToByArcs) and info \"sel\[0\].TypeId\"
 -   ver 1.25d 12/12/2021 \-\--